-I think a better question is: How do you feel about the reinforcement for such a body type in the modeling industry?posted about 1 year ago
+I think a better question is: How do you feel about the reinforcement for such a body type in the modeling industry?posted over 1 year ago

 Yeah I think it’s great that you don’t hire people who are unheathly, it’s helping the models and society.

 I’m personally sick of it.
 They looked ok for a while and then in the 90s the whole skinny thing started to get out of hand.
 I get how models usually have naturally high metabolisms and are tall so they are skinny without dieting, but the modeling norm nowadays is so extreme that even these people have to diet and take drugs to fit into the standards.
 I just can’t relate to seeing a tall sickly thing on the catwalk or in magazines anymore-I will never be close to that nor do I want to, and I certainly can’t relate to the clothes of someone whose body type is so far from mine.

 Fortunately, there’s been a real backlash the past couple of years and I think I’ve been seeing some more natural-looking people in magazines.posted over 1 year ago

 Make Her Feel Welcome with Chic Points